Naveenn12/ExploreTerraform/README.md

 ## Certification

 HashiCorp has released the Terraform Certified Associate certification.
 You might be wondering if this course fully prepares you for the cert.  **It does not.**  Taking this course along with the [Deep Dive - Terraform](https://app.pluralsight.com/library/courses/deep-dive-terraform) course on Pluralsight will meet most of the learning objectives for the certification, but there is no substitute for running the software on your own and hacking away.

-I have coauthored a certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
-This is an unofficial guide, but I believe in concert with the Pluralsight courses you will be in a good position to sit the exam.

-Thanks and happy automating!

-Ned